There Will Be (More) Blood (a Dorf on Law classic)

 And so it is with Trump.
 When he finally denounces white supremacists, we (most definitely including his supporters) know that he doesn't really believe that.
 Trump is forced, obviously against his every instinct, to denounce people who embrace political violence on his behalf, and although he can spit out the words, he cannot get anyone to believe that he means it.

-It is important for journalists and politicians to continue to put Trump on the spot because of his insincerity, because it continues to rankle him in a way that could cause him to revert to his true character and say, "You know what?
+It is important for journalists and politicians to continue to put Trump on the spot and highlight his insincerity, because it continues to rankle him in a way that could cause him to revert to his true character and say, "You know what?
 I actually don't denounce them."
 In fact, that is almost exactly what led to Trump's infamous "very fine people on both sides" comments, which actually came a day after he had robotically read a script in which he purported to deplore the Unite the Right rally in Charlottesville.

 Even so, Trump and his supporters will continue to say, "Well, how many times will it take for anyone to believe the denunciation?"
 And the answer is: "Until he actually seems to mean it, rather than saying it just to say it."
 If he cannot get to the point where he actually is repulsed by white supremacists -- and he obviously cannot -- he is stuck in a loop of his own making.
 Groundhog Day for the KKK.